 All programs are assumed to be well-typed, i.e., each method invoked on an object must be supported by the object, the types of the formal and actual parameters of the invocation must match, etc. As the static relationships between classes are orthogonal to multithreading aspects, we ignore in $Java{MT}$ the issues of inheritance, and consequently subtyping, overriding, and late-binding.
 For simplicity, we neither allow method overloading, i.e., we require that each method name is assigned a unique list of formal parameter types and a return type.
-In short, being concerned with the verification of the run-time behavior, we assume a simple monomorphic type discipline for $Java{MT}$.
+In short, being concerned with the verification of the run-time behavior, we assume a simple monomorphic type discipline for $Java{MT}$ .

-2.2 Abstract syntax
+1.2 Abstract Syntax

 As Java, the language $Java{MT}$ is strongly typed and supports class types and primitive, i.e., non-reference types.
 As built-in primitive types we restrict to Int and Bool.
 Besides the built-in types for integers and booleans, the set of user-definable types is given by a set of class names C, with typical element c.
 Furthermore, the language allows pairs of type $t_1 \times t_2$ and sequences of type list t.
 Side-effect expressions without a value, i.e., methods without a return value, will get the type Void.
-Thus the set of all types \mathcal{T} with typical element t is given by the following abstract grammar:
+For each type, the corresponding value domain is equipped with a standard set of operators with typical element f.